hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 ```swift
 let service = Container.shared.service()
 ```
-Or you can use the "shared" container as an application root container and pass it along to whereever it's needed.
+Or you can use the "shared" container as an application root container and pass it along to wherever it's needed.
 Let's take a look.

 ## Passing Containers